A Familiar Story: Delirium in the Acute Care Setting

 Toxic situations: CHF, shock, dehydration, deliriogenic meds (tight titration of sedatives), new organ failure (e.g. liver, kidney)

 Nonpharmacologic interventions: hearing aids, glasses, sleep protocols, music, noise control, ambulation

 There are (3) three tools available for use in non-ICU hospital settings and can be referenced from the ICU Delirium and Cognitive Impairment Study Group.
 Note: Refer to your hospital protocol before using any delirium assessment tools.

 It is important to use delirium assessment tools specific to your area of practice to prevent, diagnose and treat delirium.
 Early recognition and effective treatment of delirium is essential to reduce complications and extended hospital stays.

-Learn more about patient assessment with the RN.com CE course, Focused Physical Examination for the Acute Care Setting (1 contact hour), part of the Assessment Series.
+Learn more about patient assessment with the RN.com CE course, Focused Physical Examination for the Acute Care Setting (1 contact hour).

 Shelley Lynch has been publishing with RN.com since 2003 and has more than 14 years of critical care nursing experience.
 She has worked in a variety of intensive care units in some of the nation’s top hospitals and is a nursing consultant to law firms and medical device companies.
 Shelley is also an AHA instructor and teaches, both ACLS and BLS classes in the Boston area.
 In addition, she is a bedside ICU nurse in Boston.